MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. Select **Save** to complete the creation of the data source.
 The initial data refresh will be a full refresh.
 Afterwards, the incremental data refresh happens as configured in the previous step.

-## Configure incremental refresh for Azure data lake and Databricks delta lake data sources
+## Configure incremental refresh for Azure Data Lake data sources

-You can configure incremental refresh when adding the data source or later when editing the data source.
+You can configure incremental refresh when adding the Azure Data Lake data source or later when editing the data source.

 1. When adding or editing a data source, navigate to the attributes pane.